 — Intel Graphics (@IntelGraphics) August 15, 2018

-There is also a rumor that Intel will be the only company selling its GPUs at launch, as it has struggled to define new relationships with add-in-board partners to create custom and overclocked variants.
+There is also a rumor that Intel will be the only company selling its GPUs at launch, as it has struggled to define new relationships with add-in board partners to create custom and overclocked variants.

 Architecture and performance

-When Intel made its official announcement about the new graphics card technology it was developing, the company made clear that it was building a dedicated graphics card.
-While that would suggest that it was building something distinct from its existing onboard GPU ventures, these cards will be based on the same 12th-generation architecture at the core of its onboard graphics solutions for upcoming CPU generations like Tiger Lake but scaled appropriately.
+While the announcement of a new discrete graphics card suggests Intel is building something separate from its existing integrated graphics for CPUs, that’s not entirely the case.
+They will be based on the same 12th-generation architecture used at the core of its integrated graphics for upcoming CPU generations like Tiger Lake but scaled appropriately.

-In each case, though, Intel will leverage the “Xe” branding for all future graphics endeavors, whether onboard or discrete, though there will be severe performance differences between them.
+In each case, Intel will leverage the “Xe” branding for all future graphics endeavors, whether onboard or discrete, though there will be severe performance differences between them.

-HBM and PCIexpress 4.0
+HBM and PCI-Express 4.0

 That doesn’t mean we’ll see such expensive memory used in consumer graphics, but it’s an interesting note that whatever Intel is working on, it must be able to leverage HBM.
 AMD’s next-generation “big Navi” GPU is rumored to have an option of HBM memory alongside GDDR6, so it may be that Intel offers something similar with its GPUs, giving the higher-end options HBM, and the lower-end options GDDR6.

 Most consumer graphics cards stick with GDDR6, including everything as high-end as Nvidia’s RTX 2080 Ti.
 The only recent exception has been AMD’s Fury-X, Vega 56, 64, and Radeon VII.
-Its more recent RX 5700 graphics cards ditched HBM2 in favor of GDDR6.
+AMD’s more recent RX 5700 graphics cards ditched HBM2 in favor of GDDR6.

-Another note in the internal Intel documents we’ve seen was a mention of PCIexpress 4.0 support.
-Although current graphics cards don’t even get close to saturating PCIexpress 3.0 x16 slots, PCIe 4.0 support does hint at the performance potential of the new Intel cards.
+Another note in the internal Intel documents we’ve seen was a mention of PCI Express 4.0 support.
+Although current graphics cards don’t even get close to saturating PCI Express 3.0 x16 slots, PCIe 4.0 support does hint at the performance potential of the new Intel cards.
 It could also be that they are better optimized to require fewer lanes, opening up more lanes for storage drives and other add-in cards.

 Nvidia has gone all-in on real-time ray tracing, making it a key feature of its current RTX graphics cards.
 Despite its slow start, the technology has the potential to become the most important new feature in computer graphics over the coming years.
 The problem is that the increase in lifelike lighting and shadows can be costly in terms of performance.
 AMD has been more hesitant about diving into the world of ray tracing for that exact reason, though it has plans to support it in the future, especially on consoles like the Playstation 5.

 Well before the launch of Xe, Intel has already come out of the gate touting support for ray tracing in its future GPUs.
 Jim Jeffers, Intel’s senior principal engineer (and senior director of advanced rendering and visualization), made the following statement on the matter:

 Drivers and software

 Both Nvidia and AMD have their respective driver software suites which do more than just help the GPU communicate properly with the system at a large.
 Features like image sharpening, Reshade filters, game recording, lower latency inputs, and dynamic resolution adjustment, have all improved the offerings of the major GPU manufacturers.
-Intel will want to do something similar when it launches its Xe graphics cards and has already begun to lay the groundwork for that.
+Intel will want to do something similar when it launches its Xe graphics cards and has already begun to lay the groundwork.

 In March 2019, Intel debuted its Graphics Command Center.
 It only works with Intel’s onboard graphics solutions at this time, but includes options for launching games, game optimization, and the chance to tweak global GPU options across all applications.
 It’s pretty barebones for now and offers basic functionality for onboard Intel GPU users, but the foundations have been laid for a more comprehensive Intel GPU software suite when Xe does debut in the future.